zenodab-bit/GemsZeno/docs/src/tut_diseases.md

 This tutorial will teach you how to configure disease progressions and the assignment of progressions upon infection.

+!!! warning "Caution"
+    If you pass a `Pathogen` to the `Simulation` constructor, it will override the `transmission_function` or `transmission_rate` parameters.
+This means, that you need to manually pass you transmission parameters if you want to deviate from the default.

 ## Static Symptomatic Progression

 In this example, we want to configure a disease where all infections lead to a symptomatic progression.